 Rivkie Baum, Editor of SLiNK stated: “So many agencies and brands are moving into the plus size market it is a really exciting area to be operating in and we all feel that this competition and one that is opened up to such a varied size range is a really positive thing for the industry.
 The fact that the dress size range is so varied and open to women in so many countries means that this is one of the most open competitions in the modelling industry for a long time.”

 She continued: “I hope it reminds women that there are opportunities in modelling at a range of sizes, size 6 and 8 isn’t the standard anymore, women can represent at a host of different sizes.
 We are so excited at the prospect of finding a global super star like the likes of Robyn Lawley or Candice Huffine.”

-Those who dared to enter was required to measure at a size 12-24 with a minimum height of 5ft 8ins.
 As a result the entrants were of an extremely high calibre as the women took the competition extremely seriously, which is the way to approach the reach out to new talent.
 Those who did not carefully think about how their image looked to a trained eye will have not been considered as a potential winner.